 An installation inspection must be carried out after the product has been installed on the carrier.
-In the installation inspection certain specifications (operating pressure, oil flow, etc.) are checked so that they are within given limits.
+In the installation inspection certain specifications (such as operating pressure and oil flow) are checked so that they are within given limits.
+See "Hammer specifications" on page 66.